gravplats/crowbar/README.md

 }
 ```

 By default, Crowbar, `WebProjectPathProvider`, will attempt to locate the web project in the base directory of the current `AppDomain`, if the web project is not found in the base directory Crowbar will move up one directory at a time until it reaches the root.
 If the web project is not found Crowbar will throw an exception.
 Crowbar, `WebConfigPathProvider`, will look for Web.config in the base directory of the current `AppDomain`.
-Should your web project and/or Web.config be located in a different location you will have to provide your own implementation of `IPathProvider` and pass it/them to `MvcApplicationFactory.Create()`.
+Should your web project and/or configuration file be located in a different location you will have to provide your own implementation of `IPathProvider` and pass it to `MvcApplicationFactory.Create()`.

 ``` csharp
 public static class MvcApplicationFacade